 Small scale testing suggests that on average you may be able to recover 30% of the original files deleted by the ransomware intact using file recovery software.

 While next paragraphs are valid in general when dealing with ransomware, more info specific on how to recover files from the Wannacrypt virus is becoming available:

 “Files stored in Desktop, My Documents, or on any removable disks in the computer at the time of the infection are overwritten with randomly generated data and deleted.
 This means it is not possible to recover them with a file undelete or disk recovery tool.
 However, due to possible weaknesses in the malware it is possible to recover other encrypted files on the system when they were stored outside of these three locations, using an undelete of disk recovery tool, as most of the files are moved to a temporary folder and then normally deleted, without being overwritten by a wiper. ” – source

 Source verified their findings using DiskDrill, according to the developer you’ll be needing their Pro version ($89).
-I believe that there is no reason to not try DiskTuna DFR instead (see bottom page) which can be used for free.
+I believe that there is no reason to not try Recuva or DiskTuna DFR instead (see bottom page) which can be used for free.